adegans/no-bot-registration/readme.md

-# No-Bot Registration
+# No-Bot Registration for WordPress
+### No-Bot Registration for ClassicPress

-## Prevent bots from creating accounts by blacklisting domains and usernames and present people with a human friendly security question.
+Prevent bots from creating accounts by blacklisting domains and usernames and present people with a human friendly security question.

 View on: [ajdg.solutions](https://ajdg.solutions/product/no-bot-registration/) ~ [WordPres.org](https://wordpress.org/plugins/no-bot-registration/)